eleanorfrajka/ifmeo/content/documents/dissertation-topics.md

       - **Region:** Labrador Sea, west of Greenland

-      - Characterising the presence of submesoscale eddies in the boundary currents around the Labrador Sea, and (possibly) around the convective patch in the central Labrador Sea.
+      - Characterising the presence of submesoscale eddies in the boundary currents around the Labrador Sea, and (possibly) around the convective patch in the central Labrador Sea.'
-'
   - block: markdown
     id: technical
     content: